A Hamilton-Jacobi PDE associated with hydrodynamic fluctuations from a nonlinear diffusion equation: Existence of solutions for the Hamilton-Jacobi equation through optimal control of nonlinear diffusion equations and related Nisio semigroups

 We now describe the technical difficulties we need to overcome in this section.
 Let $\Phi(r):= \frac12 \log r$, for $r>0$.
 Then~\eqref{CPDE} can be written as

 where

-Equations similar to this type have been studied by V\'azquez~\cite{Vaz07}.
-However, there it is assumed that $\Phi \in C^1$, or at least $\Phi \in C^0$.
+Equations similar to this type have been studied by V\'azquez~\cite{Vaz07} with the control variable $\partial_x \eta$ denoted using $f$.
+However, there it is assumed that $\Phi$ is at least continuous.
 In contrast, our $\Phi$ has $\Phi(0) =-\infty$ and is thus singular.
 In addition, we also need to ensure that solution is non-negative.
 In~\cite{Vaz07}, an approach based on the maximum principle is developed to establish positivity of a solution.
 This works well in the absence of control, $f=0$, or when $f\geq 0$.
-However, the positivity of a solution in our case, for general $f$, seems to be of a different origin: the singularity of $\Phi(0)=-\infty$ plays a key role.
+However, the positivity of a solution in our case, for this special $f$, seems to be of a different origin: the singularity of $\Phi(0)=-\infty$ plays a key role.
 Therefore, we present a detailed justification using energy estimates.
 A further, but very minor, issue in that~\cite{Vaz07} is focused on Dirichlet or Neumann boundary conditions, whereas we have a periodic boundary.
 However, the boundary conditions only appear after integration by parts and the argument simplifies for the case of periodic boundary conditions.
 Hence, we do not provide details for this last issue and only address the first two issues below by studying a sequence of approximate equations.

 The main purpose of this subsection is to establish the following existence result.
 We recall that the definition of the entropy function $S$ is given in~\eqref{freeE}.

 \begin{lemma} For every $\eta$ satisfying~\eqref{CPDEcost} and every $\rho(0) =\rho_0 \in \sfX \subset H_{-1}(\mathcal O)$, there exists a $\rho(\cdot) \in C([0,T]; \sfX)$ such that $(\rho,\eta)$ solve~\eqref{CPDE}--\eqref{CPDEcost} in the weak sense of Definition~\ref{DefCPDE}.
 This solution is unique.
 Indeed, such a pair $(\rho,\eta)$ also satisfies the following properties. \begin{enumerate} \item For every $\gamma_0 \in \sfX$ such that $S(\gamma_0)<\infty$, and for every $0 \leq s<t <T$, the following variational inequalities hold: